Improving Lateral Movement In Soccer

 As with any training regimen, it’s crucial to begin gradually and progressively increase the intensity and complexity of drills as your fitness and skills improve.
 Avoid overexertion, which can lead to injuries.

-See also How To Increase Running Stamina For Soccer
+See also Strides For Soccer Speed Development

 2. Focus on Proper Technique